Charles César de Fay de La Tour-Maubourg: Revolution

-De Faÿ was charged, with Antoine Barnave and Jerome Pétion, to return the royal family to Paris following its flight to Varennes (June 1791).
+De Faÿ was charged, with Antoine Barnave and Jerome Pétion, with returning the royal family to Paris following its flight to Varennes in June 1791.
 His devotion on this occasion was misunderstood by Marie-Antoinette.
-However, in her memoirs, Madame Tourzel, witness of the facts, paid tribute to his dedication to the royal family.
+However, in her memoirs, Madame Tourzel, witness to the facts, paid tribute to his dedication to the royal family.

-De Faÿ was Colonel of the 3ème régiment de chasseurs à cheval from 1791 to February 1792.
+De Faÿ was colonel of the 3ème régiment de chasseurs à cheval from 1791 to February 1792.
 With the separation of the National Constituent Assembly, he accompanied the marquis de Fayette with the Army of the Center in 1792 and emigrated with him after the dismissal by Louis XVI on 10 August 1792.
-Captured at Rochefort, Belgium, with Lafayette, and imprisoned by Austria, he was released after the treaty of Campo-Formio (18 October 1797) and lived in exile in Hamburg.
+Captured at Rochefort, Belgium, with Lafayette, and imprisoned by Austria, he was released after the Treaty of Campo-Formio (18 October 1797) and lived in exile in Hamburg.

 Under the Consulate and the First Empire

 De Faÿ returned to France in 1798 and became a member of the Corps législatif (under the Directory), after which he became a member of the Senate in 1804, under the First French Empire.
 In 1808 he became military governor of Cherbourg, which he helped to become a major port.
 He was excluded from the House of Peers from the Hundred Days until 1819.
 Concerned with the management of its inheritance, he took part in financing the industrial activities of Pierre Samuel du Pont de Nemours, scion of the American business family.